What is in this leaflet

 Hepatitis B

 If you have ever had a hepatitis B infection, DARZALEX could cause hepatitis B virus to become active again.
 Your doctor will check you for signs of this infection before, during and for some time after treatment with DARZALEX.
-Tell your doctor right away if you get increasingly tired or get yellowing of your skin or white part of your eyes.

 Infusion-related reactions

-Before and after each injection of DARZALEX, you will be given medicines which help to lower the chance of infusion-related reactions (see "Medicines given during treatment with DARZALEX").
+Before and after each infusion of DARZALEX, you will be given medicines which help to lower the chance of infusion-related reactions (see “Medicines given during treatment with DARZALEX”).
+Some serious allergic reactions and other severe infusion related reactions have resulted in death.
 These reactions can happen during the infusion or in the 3 days after the infusion.

 If you get infusion-related reactions, you may need other medicines, or the infusion may need to be slowed down or stopped.
 When these reactions go away, or get better the infusion can be started again.